TremeschinArchive/ModularMusicVisualizer/README.md

   <i>Prepare your disks and patience!!</i>
 </p>

-Using Conda would probably be easier than all these steps but I don't know how to use it.
 Any easier steps for Windows are welcome specially for external installs other than Python that are needed.

 ##### With Anaconda (less trouble)